STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: STE-QUEST science

 The first term describes the standard Schr\"odinger dynamics of the system, governed by its quantum Hamiltonian $\hat H$, whereas the second and third terms in Eq.~\eqref{eq.csl} describe the wavefunction collapse, which is driven by a family of white noise terms $\operatorname{d}\!W_t({\bf x})/\operatorname{d}\!t$ (one for each point of space ${\bf x}$) with spatial correlation $\mathcal D({\bf x}-{\bf y})=\frac{\lambda}{m_0^2}\exp(-|{\bf x}-{\bf y}|^2/4r_\text{ C}^2)$, where $m_0$ is a reference mass taken to be that of a nucleon.
 Both terms depend on the difference between the mass density operator $\hat M({\bf x})$ and its expectation value $\langle \hat{M}({\bf x}) \rangle_t=\langle\psi_t| \hat{M}({\bf x})|\psi_t \rangle$.
 The presence of these expectation values, which makes the equation non-linear in the state $|\psi_t\rangle$, is fundamental for generating the collapse.
 The motivation for $\hat M({\bf x})$ as the collapse operator is twofold: on the one hand, it provides a localization of the state in the position basis that is used to measure the properties of physical systems; on the other hand, it provides automatically an amplification mechanism such that microscopic systems are essentially left untouched by the collapse, while macroscopic ones are strongly affected, with a scaling given by a monotonically growing function of the mass.
 It can be also shown that, when the collapse dynamics is dominant, the probabilities of collapsing at a point ${\bf x}$ is given, with excellent approximation, by the Born rule.

 The CSL model is characterized by two free parameters: the collapse rate $\lambda$, which characterizes the strength of the collapse, and the correlation length of the collapse noise $r_\text{ C}$, which is the length-scale defining the spatial resolution of the collapse and thus characterizing the transition between the micro and macro domains.
-Although extensive research over the past 20 years has set ever stronger upper bounds on these parameters \cite{arndt2014testing,carlesso2022present}, there is still a wide unexplored region in the parameter space, as illustrated in Fig.~\ref{fig:CSL}.
-The parameter values labelled there as GRW after Ghirardi, Rimini and Weber ($\lambda =10^{-16}$\,s$^{-1}$ and $r_\text{ C}=10^{-7}$\,m) were proposed theoretically~\cite{Ghirardi:1985mt} so as to guarantee the effective collapse of macroscopic systems.
-Conversely, the values of $\lambda =4\times 10^{-8\pm2}$\,s$^{-1}$ and $r_\text{ C}=10^{-7}$\,m were proposed by Adler \cite{Adler:2007ab} so that the collapse would take place at the mesoscopic scale instead.
+Although extensive research over the past 20 years has set ever stronger upper bounds on these parameters~\cite{arndt2014testing,carlesso2022present}, there is still a wide unexplored region in the parameter space, as illustrated in Fig.~\ref{fig:CSL}.
+The parameter values labelled there as GRW after Ghirardi, Rimini and Weber ($\lambda =10^{-16}$\,s$^{-1}$ and $r_\text{ C}=10^{-7}$\,m) were proposed theoretically so as to guarantee the effective collapse of macroscopic systems.
+Conversely, the values of $\lambda =4\times 10^{-8\pm2}$\,s$^{-1}$ and $r_\text{ C}=10^{-7}$\,m were proposed by Adler~\cite{Adler:2007ab} so that the collapse would take place at the mesoscopic scale instead.

 While Adler's values have already been excluded experimentally, those of GRW are yet to be tested and are commonly regarded as targets to reach for fully probing the model.
 Details on the excluded values of $\lambda$ and $r_\text{ C}$ are reported in the caption of Fig.~\ref{fig:CSL}.
 Since the structure of the CSL dynamics resembles that of a weak continuous Gaussian measurement (at zero efficiency, since the outcome of the measurement is not recorded) --- which is a quite general framework --- one typically regards it as a figure of merit for a wide class of collapse models.